top of page

 It's not surprising to most people that the Democrat, Republican, and Libertarian political parties in the United States will support their own candidates over the candidates of the other parties.
 This is not unexpected or even unreasonable.

-What most people don't realize is how severely ideological political parties in the United States have become.
+Most people don't realize how severely ideological political parties in the United States have become.
 They are judged more by how much money they amass than by whether their candidates win elections.
 If the Democrat party, for example, believes it can garner more money by allowing the opposing candidate to win--thus endearing increased sympathy, consolation, and "underdog" donations--the party will do so.
-Meaning that political parties think more of their income than their own candidates.
+This means that political parties think more about their income than their own candidates.

 But what if only one solution is correct?

 Imagine being at the top of a mountain.
-You can either climb down the mountain the way you came up, or you can jump off a cliff and get to the bottom quickly.
+You can climb down the mountain the way you came up, or jump off a cliff and get to the bottom quickly.
 This is where ideological thought is a good idea.
 Don’t jump!

 What about right and wrong?

-What do we do when we’re faced with a clearly noble solution to a problem and want to act accordingly but don’t want to be ideological about it?
+What do we do when faced with a clearly noble solution to a problem and want to act accordingly but not be ideological about it?

 Suppose you find yourself in a debate between murdering ten people vs. murdering zero people.
 It’s probably not a good idea to be reasonable and go down the middle and agree to murder five people.